stab3l-admin/stab3l-docs/content/docs/faq.md

 1. Verify your compute resources using ZKPs or TEEs
 2. Navigate to the "Mint" section
 3. Select the verified compute resources
+4. Choose your staking period (minimum 7 days)
-4. Specify the amount of CU tokens to mint
+5. Specify the amount of CU tokens to mint
-5. Deposit the required collateral (typically 120% of CU value)
+6. Deposit the required collateral (minimum 120% of CU value)
-6. Confirm the minting transaction
+7. Confirm the minting transaction
-7. Your CU tokens will be minted and available for sale
+8. Your CU tokens will be minted, immediately exchanged for sSTB, and the CU tokens will be burned

-You can then list your CU tokens on the marketplace.
+9. The sSTB tokens will be automatically staked for your chosen period
+10. You'll earn rSTB rewards throughout the staking period

+The longer your staking period, the higher your rSTB rewards will be.
 </details>

 <details>
 <summary>What happens if my collateralization ratio falls below the minimum?</summary>

-If your collateralization ratio falls below the minimum (110%):
+If your collateralization ratio falls below the minimum (120%):

 1. You'll receive a notification to add more collateral
 2. You'll have a grace period (typically 24 hours) to restore the ratio
-3. If you fail to restore the ratio, a portion of your CU tokens may be liquidated
+3. If you fail to restore the ratio, a portion of your staked sSTB may be liquidated
 4. The liquidation proceeds will be used to maintain the collateralization of your remaining tokens

 To avoid liquidation, it's recommended to maintain a healthy collateralization ratio (150% or higher).